mengnans/swen90013-2018-as/README.md

 >make serve

 the project.
-You can change the ISS_URL or FEEDBACK_URL at the top of the Makefile.
+You can change the ISS_URL at the top of the Makefile.

 This setup doesn't launch the mock ISS server and the Docker container has to be rebuilt and run upon code changes.
 It's a Work In Progress.